hey24sheep/azure-flutter-tasks/README.md

 > Can I access Flutter's pub-cache ?

 Yes, right after the `Flutter Install` task, a `FlutterPubCachePath` environment variable points to the `pub-cache` directory that Flutter installs all depdencies.
 You just have to use `$(FlutterPubCachePath)` in your following tasks.
 Example: "`$(FlutterPubCachePath)/pubver set $(Version)`"

+> Facing error - "No toolchains found in the NDK toolchains folder for ABI with prefix: arm-linux-androideabi" ?

+Read this issue [#16](https://github.com/hey24sheep/azure-flutter-tasks/issues/16) for solution or this [stackoverflow](https://stackoverflow.com/questions/60404457/no-version-of-ndk-matched-the-requested-version/65698078#65698078)

 <br/>